-4.2 Foreign Unit holders
+Foreign Unit holders

-Co orporate unit holder Individual unit holder Withholding tax - Withholding tax of 15% over the units' revenue Withholding tax of 15% over the capital gains To investments made within the Resolution 2689 there is CPMF of 0,38% over the entrance and return of the investment Equal to the corporate unit holder Tax treaty relief available
+Corporate unit holder Individual unit holder Withholding tax

+Withholding tax of 15% over Equal to the corporate unit Tax treaty relief available

+the units' revenue holder

+Withholding tax of 15% over

+the capital gains

 Withholding tax of 15% over the units' revenue.
 Withholding tax of 15% over the capital gain.